 After Resistance Rank 5, avoid taking the respawn teleport, instead calling in chat for a raise.

 Attune to new Aethernet shards as soon as you can reach them (Resistance Ranks 5 and 8) for easy teleports.

 At Resistance Rank 7, your quest (‘Third Time’s the Charm’) will take you to a location in the east of Old Bozja.
 Go there during the (Eorzean) daytime, since there are enemies there at night.
 Or, toggle ‘walk’ to get by without alerting them.

 After Resistance Rank 10, keep an eye out for the Castrum Lacus Litore Critical Engagement, which is a big group dungeon kind of like an Alliance Raid, but with more flexible parties.

-While your Job level is synced at 80 within the Bozjan Southern Front, you will still level up your Resistance Rank, which gives you access to more Resistance Weapon quests, areas of the map, and Lost Actions.
+While your Job level is synced at 80 within the Bozjan Southern Front and your combat ability is relatively constant, you will still level up your Resistance Rank, which gives you access to more Resistance Weapon quests, areas of the map, and Lost Actions (which can affect your combat ability).
 You’ll level up by earning Mettle.